 - You put the cat’s food dish up on the washing machine, assuming Fido can’t get to it.
 Well, Fido does.
 Now he’s overfed with unfamiliar food (diarrhea! wooo!) and your cat is going hungry (which can quickly lead to a crisis, if the cat has certain medical conditions).

 - It’s averaging 90-100 degrees in your city and your air conditioning goes out.
 By the time the pet sitter arrives a day later, it’s over 95 degrees in your home.

 - You have three cats and one litter box–that sucker needs scooping at least once to twice a day!
 But it’s not being scooped, so Kitty #1 gets upset and starts peeing outside of the box on your sofa, carpet or shoes, to state his displeasure.

 - Fluffy has been hiding in the garage for three days.
 We can’t see if he’s alive and healthy, even if it’s just seeing his glowing eyes, and we can’t perform any kind of hands on assessment to ensure he’s not injured or ill.
 If he IS hurt–he’s going to take care of himself, right?

 No matter your reason for wanting your pet sitter to skip visits (you’re trying to save a few bucks, you think your cat is SuperCat and can open his own cans of food with his super-awesome laser vision, or your cat is perfectly capable of flipping the breaker switch in a power outage), just don’t do it.

 Here at BatCo, we require at least one daily visit, if we have anything that is a breathing, living creature in our care.
 Yes, even tarantulas and goldfish!
-We won’t put your pet in danger for any reason, so please don’t ask us to.
+Trusted pet sitters won’t put your pets or home in danger for any reason, so please don’t ask us to.

 We, and your critters, thank you!